tryyang2001/tp/docs/UserGuide.md

 #### 4.4.2 Adding Recurring Exercise Items `add r/`

 It is possible to schedule exercises that you do on a regular basis.
-By using this command, you can conveniently add recurring exercises into the Future Exercise List.
+By using this command, you can conveniently add recurring exercises into the Upcoming Exercise List.
 This can be particularly useful if you have weekly trainings to record!

-Format: `add r/ITEM c/CALORIES :/START_DATE -/END_DATE @/DAY_OF_THE_WEEK {,DAY_OF_THE_WEEK,...}` adds recurring exercise with its respective calories burnt to the Upcoming Exercise List.
+Format: `add r/ITEM c/CALORIES :/START_DATE -/END_DATE @/DAY_OF_THE_WEEK {,DAY_OF_THE_WEEK,...}` adds recurring exercises with its respective calories burnt to the Upcoming Exercise List.
 You may specify which day(s) of the week by providing multiple `DAY_OF_THE_WEEK` that are separated by commas.

 ❗ `START_DATE` and `END_DATE` must be in the future.\
 ❗ `START_DATE` must be before `END_DATE`.\
 ❗ `START_DATE` and `END_DATE` must follow `DD-MM-YYYY` format.\
 ❗ `DAY_OF_THE_WEEK` must be an integer between 1 and 7, representing Monday to Sunday respectively.

+Example:
 ```text
 add r/running c/200 :/01-12-2021 -/30-12-2021 @/1,4
 __________________________________________________________________________________________________________